mattCarnovale/geo-data-application/README.md

-# cayuse-weather-app
+# cayuse-Geo-Data-app

-A weather application exercise for Cayuse.
+A geographic-data application exercise for Cayuse.